Once upon a time, a girl was traveling…

 We actually feel free.

-You know that exhilarating feeling of being free and proud when you take the car for the 1st time by yourself after you got your driver’s license.
-When traveling I often feel this emotion.
+You know that exhilarating feeling when you drive a car for the 1st time after you got your driver’s license.
+You are free and proud.
+When traveling I often feel this.
 I feel free when I’m on a crowded bus in Malawi surrounded by mamas watching me.
-I feel free when I climbed a path and have a wonderful panorama at the top.
+I feel free when I climb a path and have a wonderful panorama at the top.
 But I feel free also just when I get on my bike and go alone across country fields close to home.

-Because indeed, solo female trip is not necessarily done at the other side of the world, it can be done for a day or a weekend in France, quite simply, the time to find yourself back!
+Because indeed, solo female trip is not necessarily on the other side of the world, it can be for a day or a weekend near home, quite simply, the time to find yourself back!

 Thanks to these solo female backpacking experiences, I had the chance to live unique adventures and meet beautiful people.
-Traveling is living moments outside your comfort zone, wandering, being bored, exploring, marveling, questioning your choices, spending evenings debating with strangers, learning, having problems, resolving unforeseen events … Everything is not positive in a solo trip but at the end, the stories that we tell the most when we return home are often our challenging moments.
-What was negative in the present becomes a real adventure to tell!
+Traveling is living moments outside your comfort zone, wandering, being bored, exploring, marveling, questioning your choices, spending evenings debating with strangers, learning, having problems, resolving unforeseen events… Everything is not positive in a solo trip but in the end, the stories that we tell the most when we return home are often our challenging moments.
+What was negative in the present becomes a real adventure to tell !

 Finally, I especially understood that I was capable.
-When we are alone we sometimes find ourselves in involuntary situations that we arrive somehow to manage.
+When we are alone we sometimes find ourselves in involuntary situations that we somehow manage.